TinkerTools/tinker/doc/sphinx/tinker/text/modules.rst

  pzet            current projection on reactant-product vector gc              gradient of the path constraints

-**MODULE PBSTUF        Poisson-Boltzmann solvation parameters
+**PBSTUF Module        Poisson-Boltzmann solvation parameters**

+APBS configuration parameters (see APBS documentation for details).
+In the column on the right are possible values for each variable, with default values given in brackets.
+Only a subset of the APBS options are supported and/or are appropriate for use with AMOEBA.

 .. code-block:: text

- APBS            configuration parameters (see APBS documentation for details) In              the column on the right are possible values for each variable, with            default values given in brackets.
-Only a subset of the APBS options         are supported and/or are appropriate for use with AMOEBA pbtyp           lpbe
- At              some point AMOEBA with the non-linear PBE could be supported, but             this is only worked out for energies (no gradients) pbsoln          mg-auto, [mg-manual]
+ pbtyp           lpbe
+ pbsoln          mg-auto, [mg-manual]
- Currently       there is only limited support for focusing calculations, which           is a powerful feature of APBS.
-At present, all energies and forces          must all be calculated using the finest solution bcfl            boundary conditions              zero, sdh, [mdh] chgm            multipole discretization         spl4 other           charge discretization methods are not appropriate for AMOEBA srfm            surface method                   mol, smol, [spl4] spl4            is required for forces calculations, although mol is useful for             comparison with generalized Kirkwood dime            number of grid points            [65, 65, 65] grid            grid spacing (mg-manual)         fxn of "dime" cgrid           coarse grid spacing              fxn of "dime" fgrid           fine grid spacing                cgrid / 2 stable          results require grid spacing to be fine enough to keep multipoles      inside the dielectric boundary (2.5 * grid < PBR) gcent           grid center (mg-manual)          center of mass cgcent          coarse grid center               center of mass fgcent          fine grid center                 center of mass
+ bcfl            boundary conditions              zero, sdh, [mdh] chgm            multipole discretization         spl4 srfm            surface method                   mol, smol, [spl4] dime            number of grid points            [65, 65, 65] grid            grid spacing (mg-manual)         fxn of "dime" cgrid           coarse grid spacing              fxn of "dime" fgrid           fine grid spacing                cgrid / 2 gcent           grid center (mg-manual)          center of mass cgcent          coarse grid center               center of mass fgcent          fine grid center                 center of mass